Childhood Trauma Therapist Near Me | Trauma Counseling

 • Irritability and isolation from social peers or family

-c) Childhood trauma in adults
+c) Childhood Trauma in Adults

 Left untreated, childhood trauma may lead to many different types of mental health problems in adulthood.
 These may include post-traumatic stress disorder (PTSD), psychosis, emotional imbalances, depression, attachment disorders, and an inability to manage stressful situations, amongst other issues.